+The edges are iterated:

-Now we can remove the identity edges with the constant identity rule.
+$\frac{1}{3}$ Now we can remove the identity edges with the constant e2identity rule.
+The next graph is derived with the existence of constants rule.
+Next, we remove the double cuts and rearrange the graph.
 We can insert identity edges with the constant identity rule.
 The functional property rule now allows to add another identity edge.

-The erasure rule finally yields: e, e
+The erasure rule finally yields: e{2}

-As this graph expresses that e_1 and e_2 are identical, we are done.